mgerstner/buffer-overflow-training/examples/gdb_intro/README.md

 function.
 If all went well then you should be able to see the first source line in the `main()` function and be able to inspect the running program.

+NOTE: In recent openSUSE Tumbleweed installations attaching even to your own processes is not allowed by default anymore, for reasons of security hardening.
+To overcome this you can either:

+- install the package `aaa_base-yama-enable-ptrace`.
+This will permanently disable the security feature (should only be done on test or dedicated development systems).
+- execute `sysctl kernel.yama.ptrace_scope=0` to disable the hardening until the next reboot.

 Experimenting with `gdb`
 ------------------------